FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Weide, Weid, Weiden, Waide, Weidler, Weidman, Weidmann, Weidtler, Widmann, Wiede, Wiedmann, Wiedemann and many more.

 This web page shows only a small excerpt of our Weidemann research.
-Another 159 words (11 lines of text) covering the years 1686 and 1743 are included under the topic Early Weidemann History in all our PDF Extended History products.
+Another 159 words (11 lines of text) covering the years 1686 and 1743 are included under the topic Early Weidemann History in all our PDF Extended History products and printed products wherever possible.

-Another 23 words (2 lines of text) are included under the topic Early Weidemann Notables in all our PDF Extended History products.
+Another 20 words (1 lines of text) are included under the topic Early Weidemann Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: